oucs-teaching/cosc349-labs/lab06.md

 ## Pitfalls

+- The `2` in the top of the `Vagrantfile` in the line `Vagrant.configure("2") do |config|` is not the number of VMs, it's the version number of the `Vagrantfile` format itself, so you shouldn't change it.
 - One potential source of confusion is the paths `/home/vagrant` versus `/vagrant`.
 When you login to your VM, e.g., using the `vagrant ssh` command, you will be in the home directory of the `vagrant` user, namely `/home/vagrant`.
 However if you want to access the shared folder between the VM and the host, this is at the different folder, `/vagrant`.
 - During provisioning your scripting within your `Vagrantfile` runs as `root`, but `vagrant ssh` takes you to a shell for the `vagrant` user.
-Thus to run privileged commands as they worked within the Vagrantfile, if you've logged in as the `vagrant` user, you will need to use `sudo` before the privileged command (`sudo` stands for "super-user do", i.e., run the command that follows as the superuser).
+Thus to run privileged commands as they worked within the Vagrantfile, if you've logged in as the `vagrant` user, you will need to use `sudo` before the privileged command (`sudo` stands for "super-user do", i.e., run the command that follows as the (almost) all powerful superuser).
 - Remember that `/vagrant` is, essentially, a network drive from the perspective of your VM.
 Exactly how access control and file permissions operate can depend on the host operating system.
 For example, a Windows host is unlikely to preserve all of the file permissions you might make within the VM using a command such as `chmod`.
 Also, we saw in the CS Labs what appears to be a difficulty in managing permissions from inside the VM on paths under `/vagrant` when the host's directory (the one containing the `Vagrantfile`) is itself on a network drive (e.g., your CS home directory).
     - Remember that you do not necessarily have to access files at runtime from under `/vagrant`—you can instead have your provisioning script copy content from under `/vagrant` to some other path (e.g., under `/home/vagrant`), where your files will be sitting on a Linux filesystem where `chmod` will work as expected, rather than the network share that VirtualBox is creating to effect paths under `/vagrant`.